Buying Guides

 QLED 8K TVs on display at store

 QLEDs represent the pinnacle of quality in Samsung’s TVs, with some QLED models sporting 8K resolutions and delivering exceptional image quality.
 QLED stands for quantum dot LED TV.
 It’s a variation of LED, relying on a backlight.
 When the light from the LED backlight hits the quantum dots — microscopic molecules within the display — the quantum dots emit different colored lights.
-Although Samsung uses the term QLED, other TV creators like Hisense and Vizio also use quantum dots in LCD TVs, so it isn’t proprietary to Samsung.
+Although Samsung uses the term QLED, other TV creators such as Hisense and Vizio also use quantum dots in LCD TVs, so it isn’t proprietary to Samsung.

 Beyond killer resolution, there are a few reasons one may choose to go with a QLED TV.
-To begin, the brightness is about 50 to 100 times brighter than LCD displays.
+To begin, the brightness is about 50 to 100 times brighter than LCDs.
 Plus, it uses less power than other types of TV displays — for instance, QLED is up to two times more energy-efficient than OLED screens.

 QLED also avoids the risk of the dreaded screen burn-in that afflicts so many other types of displays.
 They do, however, require a backlight just like standard LED screens.
 That said, blues may look a bit off at times (less saturated) and some QLED screens suffer from light bleed — a slight haze that affects objects in a scene.
 Ultimately, though, QLED is a clear step up from LED.

-If you’re willing to pay a bit more than LED to get exceptional quality, check out FlexShopper’s selection of lease-to-own1 QLED TVs, including these two:
+If you’re willing to pay a bit more than LED to get exceptional quality, check out FlexShopper’s selection of lease-to-own¹QLED TVs.

 OLED TV Screens